Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Homeostatic architecture of needful neural networks

 \subsection{The vicissitudes of life}

 As so often happens in life, the rules have a way of changing on you.
-We introduce concept shift to the dataset by permuting labels on a subset of the data.
-When a shift occurs, we randomly select two of the 10 classes and swap their labels for all instances in the data.
-For example, in the MNIST dataset, we may swap the labels for "zero" and "nine", such that all images of a large vertical oval (0) are now labelled "nine", and all images of a small circle with a line hanging off of its right (9) are now labelled "zero" (Fig. 2).
-Note that in this swap, the homeostatic effects of the digits have been inverted.
-Images that were previously associated with inhibitory effects (image 0 \(\to\) label "zero" \(\to\) inhibitory) are now excitatory (image 0 \(\to\) label "nine" \(\to\) excitatory), and vice versa.
+We introduce concept shift by permuting labels on a subset of the data.
+When a shift occurs, we swap the labels for two randomly selected classes.
+For the MNIST example, we may swap the labels "zero" and "nine", such that all images that look like "\(0\)" are now labelled "nine", and all images that look like "\(9\)" are now labelled "zero" (Supplementary Fig. 2).
+Note that in this swap, the homeostatic effects of the digits have also been reversed.
+Images that were previously inhibitory (image \(0\) \(\to\) label "zero" \(\to\) inhibitory) are now excitatory (image \(0\) \(\to\) label "nine" \(\to\) excitatory), and vice versa.
+Swaps involve two randomly selected classes, which may have the same or opposing effects.